 Finding the right route – nuances of wayfinding

-In the past digital signage software has been fairly passive, pre-programmed and broad-brush in its approach, through the development of interactive screens and support within digital signage the rules have changed.
+In the past digital signage software has been fairly passive, pre-programmed and broad-brush in its approach, but through the development of interactive screens and support within digital signage the rules have changed.

-If you want an interactive wayfinding and intelligent building management system you’re going to need a 3rd party software solution or some incredibly talented internal graphics staff, if you’re looking for a simpler maps and directional system then, again, good graphic design is your best friend.
+If you want an interactive wayfinding and intelligent building management system you’re going to need a 3rd party software solution or some incredibly talented internal graphics staff.
+If you’re looking for a simpler maps and directional system then, again, good graphic design is your best friend.

 We’ve explored some of the ways we have worked with wayfinding and how they can be delivered via a Tripleplay-type system.

 Through Tripleplay’s standard touch capable digital signage layout creation tools it is possible to create interactive wayfinding for your users, allowing them to personally access image, video or 3D graphic maps and directional information to help them guide themselves around a facility.
 This method essentially creates a ‘web’ interface for a user to navigate and can be delivered using a touch screen and an Advanced PC Client such as the Intel NUC.